 - Diverse, Inclusive, and Vibrant learning community supports each student and learning about multicultural and international themes; children with special needs and their families; research methods, and technology to promote positive outcomes for children, families, communities, and the early childhood profession

 - Emphasis on Cultural Pathways through The Bridging Cultures Project ™ - a collaborative action research project emerging from research demonstrating cultural values conflicts in schools and caregiving settings (™ Bridging Cultures is a registered trademark of WestEd and licensed to the four original researchers on the Project.

-- Have earned a baccalaureate degree from an accredited college or university.
+- Have earned a baccalaureate degree from a regionally accredited college or university.